Northflow Research Lab — Internal Division

 European Flexibility Operating System (EFOS)

-Research and framework development for a proposed European public–private digital infrastructure providing harmonised, cross-border operational layer for predicting, coordinating, and managing flexibility across Europe's energy system, responding to EU directives (DES, Green Deal, EPBD, Data Act, AI Act, Net Zero Industry Act).
+Research and framework development for a proposed European public–private digital infrastructure providing a harmonised, cross-border operational layer for predicting, coordinating, and managing flexibility across Europe’s energy system, aligned with relevant European regulatory frameworks and energy system directives.

 Digital Sovereignty